Can You Get Caught for Illegal Streaming?

 Whether you are looking for content not found elsewhere or don’t want to pay hefty monthly subscription charges, you may be tempted by some of the less official services like Popcorn Time, Kodi, Duckie TV, and others.

 People considering using services like these usually have some questions.
 How safe are these unofficial streaming sites?
 If you decide to wade into the gray areas of streaming, what are your chances of getting caught?
 Also, what are the potential consequences of getting caught?
+Also, can you get in trouble with the law if you’re caught?

 Whether you want to know where the line is legally, or you are looking to mitigate your risk, answering these questions may help you decide how you will handle your content streaming.